JamisonBunge/fredonia-citation-translator/README.md

 # fredonia-citation-translator

+## Table Of Contents
+- todo
+## Prerequisites
+todo
+//add pyenv, required python version, virtualenv, etc

+## Running Locally

+`pip install -r requirements.txt`

-## Original Project README
+## Project History
+-todo
+This project is a fork from "insert persons name and email link"

-Scraper Program README
+### Orinigal Scraper Program README

 This document provides instructions for using the Scraper Program.